PanagiotisFatouros/GreatReads/README.md

     sed -i "s/0.0.0.0/::/" ./build/index.js

 # Environment Variables
 Our application is deployed to Azure where our environment variables are securely stored If you need to add a new environment variable please request the help of one of our code owners to assist you.
 Note that all environment variables are given default values in the .env file and are not for production usage.

+# Writing new code
+Please ensure you are descriptive in your issues and PRs that you create.
+If you have any questions or ideas don't hesitate to contact one of our code owners to assist you!

+## Some ideas of what to implement in future:
+Responsive design.

+A following your friends feature

+A separate account type for authors

+More code testing and implement code coverage.